 These elective clerkship experiences are designed to provide the student with a basic understanding of the selected area of interest.
 Students focus on the development and execution of a guided research project or participate with an existing study.
 Emphasis is placed on the integration of research into medical practice to prepare for more advanced study in the discipline.
 These clerkships take place in a wide variety of clinical, hospital or laboratory settings.
-Specific goals and learning objectives are determined by the supervising preceptor and a formalized plan must be submitted to the Office of Community Clinical Education in advance for consideration and approval.
-Credit value is variable (1-5 semester hours) depending on the individualized study plan and required time on task.
+Specific goals and learning objectives are determined by the supervising preceptor and a formalized plan must be submitted to the Office of Community Clinical Education and Office of Research and Sponsored Programs in advance for consideration and approval.
+Credit value is variable (1-4 semester hours) depending on the individualized study plan and required time on task.
 Credit is assigned based on increments of 1.0 credit for every 37.5 hours of contact time.
-Graded S/U.
+Graded P/F.

+101 0101 9 57.51 found of contact time.
+Graded 1/1.

 ANAT 499 Anatomy Research (E)

 ANES 499 Anesthesiology Research (E)

 BCHE 499 Biochemistry Research (E)

 EMED 499 Emergency Medicine Research (E)

 FMED 499 Family Medicine Research (E)

 GENE 499 Medical Genetics Research (E)

 IMED 499 Internal Medicine Research (E)

 MBIO 499 Microbiology Research (E)

 OBGY 499 OB/GYN Research (E)

 OCS 499 OPP Research (E)

 PATH 499 Pathology Research (E)

 PEDS 499 Pediatric Research (E)

 PHAR 499 Pharmacology Research (E)

 PHYS 499 Physiology Research (E)

 PMED 499 Research in Preventive Medicine/Public Health (E)

 PSYC 499 Psychiatry Research (E)

 RADI 499 Radiology Research (E)

 SURG 499 Surgery Research (E)

-1 5
+1-4 semest ter credits